Our Story

 A Few World's Firsts

-• 2012 — First to weave a hand-knotted carpet from a real-life photograph: Ceci n'est pas LANY, a portrait of the Belgian DJ Maxim Lany — who has since become a globally recognised artist.
+- 2012: First to weave a hand-knotted carpet from a real-life photograph: Ceci n'est pas LANY, a portrait of the Belgian DJ Maxim Lany.

-• 2013 — First to engineer a hand-knotted carpet for outdoor use, with water-resistant fibres that withstand any weather.
+- 2013: First to engineer a hand-knotted carpet for outdoor use, woven in water-resistant fibres that hold up to rain, sun and frost.

-• 2016 — First to design a carpet from satellite imagery, with the architects Brown Davis, exhibited at a renowned art gallery in Miami.
+- 2016: First to design a carpet from satellite imagery, with the architects Brown Davis, exhibited in Miami.

-• 2018 — First luxury hand-knotted brand to ship a branded maintenance set with every commission — the golden box, given free to every client.
+- 2018: First luxury hand-knotted brand to ship a branded maintenance set free with every commission: The WonderCase.

 Recognition

-The "Spaces" collection has been recognised twice by the international design community: as winner of the European Product Design Award in 2020, and as Popular Choice winner at the Architizer A+ Awards in 2022.
-The Carpet Design Awards in Hannover have nominated our work three times — Ceci n'est pas LANY (2012), our weather-resistant outdoor carpet (2013), and our stereogram carpet (2015).
-Most recently, our LEGENDS — Tenby received a 2026 Architizer A+Product Awards Special Mention in the Carpet & Flooring category.
+The "Spaces" collection won two awards in 2020: the European Product Design Award, and Popular Choice at the Architizer A+ Awards.
+The Carpet Design Awards in Hannover have recognised our work four times: Ceci n'est pas LANY and our weather-resistant outdoor carpet, both Best Innovation finalists in 2013, the LEGENDS 2013 collection, second place for Best Collection Transitional that same year, and our stereogram carpet, a Best Innovation finalist in 2014.
+Most recently, our LEGENDS: Tenby received a 2026 Architizer A+Product Awards Special Mention in the Carpet & Flooring category.

 The Clients We Serve

 Our carpets enter the homes of private collectors across Europe, North America, the Middle East, and Asia.
-They are specified by interior designers and architects for private residences, super-yachts, private aircraft, and hotels recognised by name — names we are not at liberty to share.
+They are specified by interior designers and architects for private residences, super-yachts, private aircraft, and hotels whose names we are not at liberty to share.
+Each of them receives the same hand-knotted carpet, made to the same standard.

 Confidentiality is part of the work.